75 Greatest Batman Writers and Artists: Artists #40-31

 Mike Parobeck was taken from us far too young at the age of 30 in 1996 due to complications from his diabetes.
 In just his young life, though, he made a significant contribution to the Batman mythos with his work with the Batman Adventures comic book series based on the Animated Series of the era.
 His clean, fluid lines belied the real depth of his work.
 Check out the pathos of this page, where Batman is suffering from an artificially-inflicted amnesia regarding his painful past as Batman….

 After an excellent Legends of the Dark Knight story in the early 1990s, Matt Wagner would return to the character in the 21st century for a pair of striking mini-series set during Batman’s early days, Batman and the Monster Men and Batman and the Mad Monk.
 Wagner’s design sense is remarkable.
 He lays out a page better than 90% of the artists out there.

 38. Lew Schwartz

 The first of Bob Kane’s official ghost pencilers, Lew Schwartz drew the book under Kane’s name for roughly seven years from the late 1940s through the early 1950s.
 Schwartz’s bold lines were a great mixture with the Batman comics of the late 1940s, which were still very much in the vein of the crime stories that were so popular at the time.
-I’ve shown his excellent work on the origin of Batman a few times (the introduction and death of Joe Chill) but I figured I’d go with his SECOND most famous work, a spotlight on Catwoman…
+Here’s what is likely his most famous work, a spotlight on Catwoman…